What Earth Observation Can Do for Ecosystems and Biodiversity

 How the Stakeholder Engagement Facility Supports Ecosystems and Biodiversity Users

 Capacity-building is central to SEF's approach in this thematic area.
-SEF has delivered dedicated training and awareness initiatives including a webinar series on EO Supporting Nature Conservation and a focused programme on Earth Observation Training for Conservation and Biodiversity, equipping conservation practitioners with the knowledge and skills needed to access and apply satellite data in their day-to-day work.
+SEF has delivered dedicated training and awareness initiatives, equipping conservation practitioners with the knowledge and skills needed to access and apply satellite data in their day-to-day work.
 These initiatives are designed to be accessible to organisations at all levels of EO maturity, from those exploring satellite data for the first time to those seeking to deepen their technical capabilities.

 External Resources